zerwes/ansible-fqcn-converter/README.md

   -c CONFIG, --config CONFIG
                         read some cfg args from this file (.ansible-lint can be used) -w, --write-files     write back changed files
+  -W, --no-write-warnings
-  -b BACKUPEXTENSION, --backup-extension BACKUPEXTENSION
+                        do not write warnings as comments to files and diff -b BACKUPEXTENSION, --backup-extension BACKUPEXTENSION
                         backup extension to use (default: .bak) -x, --no-diff         do not print a diff after parsing a file (default: print it)